First Presbyterian Church Greenville is committed to protecting personal data and respecting the rights of our data

 - As a data subject of First Presbyterian Church Greenville: We will handle your personal information in line with this policy.

-- As an appointed data processor/contractor: Companies who are appointed by us as a data processor are require to comply with this policy under the contract with us.
+- As an appointed data processor/contractor: Companies who are appointed by us as a data processor are required to comply with this policy under the contract with us.
 Any breach of this policy will be taken seriously and could lead to us taking contract enforcement action against the company, or terminating the contract.

-- Our Data Protection Trustee is responsible for advising First Presbyterian Church Greenville and its staff and members about their legal obligations under data protection law, monitoring compliance with data protection law, dealing with data security breaches and with the development of this policy.
+- Our Data Protection Trustee is responsible for advising First Presbyterian Church Greenville and its staff and members about their legal obligations under data protection law, monitoring compliance with data protection law, dealing with data security breaches, and with the development of this policy.

 - Before you collect or handle any personal data as part of your work (paid or otherwise) for First Presbyterian Church Greenville, it’s important that you take the time to read this policy carefully and understand exactly what is required of you, as well as the organization’s responsibilities when we process data.